laravel-ja/ja-docs-12.x/original-en/sail.md

 ```

 > [!WARNING]
 > If you are using Docker Desktop for Linux, you should use the `default` Docker context by executing the following command: `docker context use default`.
+In addition, if you encounter file permission errors within containers, you may need to set the `SUPERVISOR_PHP_USER` environment variable to `root`.

 <a name="adding-additional-services"></a>
 #### Adding Additional Services